TheFloatingString/funny-chatbot/README.md

 a) Downloading the Python 3 Environment here: https://www.python.org/downloads/

 b) Using cmd or Terminal, navigating until the directory, and entering: **python3 python_chatbot.py** at the right directory

+# Proposed schedule (in chronological order)

+Go through examples through the NLTK book: http://www.nltk.org/book/.

+Read other related **Natural Language Processing** documentation, and code examples of it here.

+Code a GUI and web Framework for the chatbot.

+Apply machine learning or data mining techniques to the chatbot to self improve.